albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 ''''''''''''''''''''''''''''''''''''

 Remove the user defined waypoint from the userdata.
 The action can be undone in the main menu ``Userpoint``.
-Only enabled if the selected object is an userpoint.
+Only enabled if the selected object is a userpoint.

 .. _edit-log-entry: